I first wrote this blog post 3 years ago and have recently updated it.

 And of course, I’ll add you to some amazing team training groups and you can meet the extended family.
-It’s like getting married without any of the commitment and no worries about the family turning up on Xmas day.
+It’s like getting married without any of the commitment and no worries about the drunk uncle turning up on Xmas day.

 Anyway.
 Thanks for indulging me with your time.
 Thanks for making the effort to find out more.
 If you still think that Younique is just one of those pyramid schemes then I’m sorry.
 I tried but I know there will always be people who will think like that.
 I’m a busy girl and I don’t have time to argue with strangers over the internet!

 If you have changed your mind then let me know.
 I would love to hear from you.
 Click this link to connect with me on Facebook.